 You might be thinking he and I are terrible at communicating.
 We are.

-We’ve had sex six or seven times now and we are still to chicken to tell each other how we feel about each other.
+We’ve had sex six or seven times and are still too chicken to tell each other how we feel about each other.

-I’m not trying to be your girlfriend Ben.
+I’m not trying to be your girlfriend, Ben.
 The one commitment I can make to you is that I will never make any commitments, and I wouldn’t want you to either.
-I don’t want any promises or even predictions about what the future will look like.
+I don’t want any promises, or even predictions, about what the future will look like.

 I don’t want to move into your bedroom.
 I want you to have your own space.
 I’m looking forward to having my own space someday.
 I don’t want a permanent “open invitation” to your bedroom.
 You’re free to tell me you’re not in the mood for visitors anytime.
 I don’t want you to pretend you feel a certain way about me or promise to feel that way forever.

-I don’t want any labels for each other – other than “Ben – that guy we live with who makes my heart race from time to time.”
+I don’t want any labels for each other – other than “Ben – that guy we live with, who makes my heart race from time to time.”